JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 **So, if you and your classmate's rules of gameplay are incompatible with each other, then modify them so that they are basically the same.**

-### Examples of incompatibility and improvements
+### Examples of incompatibility

-* Most people say X goes first, while others claim O. Decide between you and your classmate which player will go first.
+* Most people say X goes first, while others claim O.
 * Well...that's the only one I can think of!
 Did you find others?